MiswaQ/islam-for-beginners/README.md

 ## Header!

-<p>On all 3 mages (Islam, Mohammad, Prayers) the name of the page and e unique image is placed to show the user what page there in.
+<p>On all 3 pages (Islam, Mohammad, Prayers) the name of the page and e unique image is placed to show the user what page there in.
 Mecca as a picture representing Islam.
 The prophets mosque in Medina to represent Mohammad.
 And Muslims prostrating next to the Kaaba to represent Prayers.</p>

-<p>On all three mages the background, header and link colors are the same to make the user feel they are on the same homepage.</p>
+<p>On all three pages the background, header and link colors are the same to make the user feel they are on the same homepage.</p>

 <p>The black and white header colors are so that the text always is readable</p>
 <br>